THANATOPSIS: A Meditation on Grief, Death, and Transformation’

 'I’m Not Scrying, You're Scrying!', 2025, obsidian mirror, wax candle, ceramic, stone, metal leaf, water, retroreflective glass beads, acrylic tray, vitreous porcelain, incantation.
 Altar Incantation: "Everything is Sacred, Nothing Anti-Matters!"
 Stones, saline water were collected at Summer Lake and Lake Abert, Oregon during a PLAYA Summerlake Art & Science residency.

 Detail: 'I’m Not Scrying, You're Scrying!'.
-This exhibition is dedicated to the memory of Katherine Ross (1960 - 2025), Eric Goldstein (1959 - 2 025), and Paul Croghan (1964 -2026).
+My work in this exhibition is dedicated to the memory of Katherine Ross (1960 - 2025), Eric Goldstein (1959 - 2025), and Paul Croghan (1964 -2026).

 BARDO (Geological Timeshare), 2025, infrared thermal video stills, photo decal, engraving, vitreous porcelain, cork, paint, 10.25 x 14.25 x .30 inches, unique.